top of page

 Everyone should have access to the help they need and deserve.
 Looking Glass Counselling | Bridge the Gap™ provides one-to-one support to individuals who are affected by disordered eating and eating disorders.
 Counselling is delivered by practicum students from accredited B.C. universities.
 The program is open to B.C. residents aged 19 and older.

-Residence (referral only)
+Looking Glass Residence (referral only)

-The Looking Glass Residence is a 14-bed residential treatment facility managed by the Provincial Health Services Authority and affiliated with the B.C.
+The Looking Glass Residence is a residential treatment facility managed by the Provincial Health Services Authority and affiliated with the B.C.
 Children’s Hospital Eating Disorders Program.
 A team of caring, dedicated staff support young people of all genders, aged 16 to 24, who are suffering from anorexia, bulimia, binge eating, and other eating disorders or disordered relationships with food.
 Whether in person or virtually, there is a multi-disciplinary team of medical and mental health professionals committed to care and recovery.
 Youth at the Residence receive 24/7 support, including individual, group, and family therapy, meal support and nutrition, and medical and psychiatric treatment.

 MOSAIC BC